doubleangels/redact/README.md

 # Redact

-Redact is a simple, powerful privacy-focused app that removes hidden metadata (EXIF data) from your photos and videos before sharing them online.
-This helps protect your privacy by eliminating personal information that could be exposed when sharing content on social media and other platforms.
+Redact is a simple yet powerful app that removes hidden metadata (EXIF data) from your photos and videos before you share them online.
+This essential privacy tool eliminates personal information that could otherwise be exposed when posting on social media and other platforms.

 **Take control of your digital footprint and share content on your terms!**